sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 ### Using consistent language

 Is "receive issue webhooks" and "list all current tasks" somehow connected?
 Are "tasks" and "issues" the same thing or not?
-It might be completely different things or just a bad wording.
+It might be completely different things or just bad wording.
 How do we know?

 That's what glossaries are for!
 Every project should start with defining specific terms that will build ubiquitous language for the future.
 How do we build this glossary in the first place?
 We ask domain experts.
 When we encounter a new term: we make sure that all domain experts understand this term correctly and similarly.
 We should also take care that the same term might be understood differently in different situations and contexts.